-“A unified team can provide better value to the buyer.”
+“A unified team can provide better value.”

 The first followers are the hardest to convince.
 Beginning with alignment allows for unity around company messaging and culture.
 As buy-in spreads throughout the team, the impact will have exponential results beyond the company walls.

-There’s no single approach to creating an effective sales enablement strategy.
+There’s no single approach to creating an effective strategy.
 Different companies and analysts all have varying opinions and implementation strategies, and many of them work.
-You’ll find the foundation of a successful sales enablement strategy when you combine Sheevaun Thatcher’s four pillars of sales enablement with the Enablement Process Map.
-Let’s examine the four pillars first.
+You’ll find the foundation of a successful strategy when you combine Sheevaun Thatcher’s four pillars of sales enablement with the Enablement Process Map.

 Sheevaun Thatcher is one of the best sales enablement practitioners on the planet.
 Her four pillars of sales enablement are universal, practical, and highly impactful if followed by both sales and marketing.

-Does everyone in the company know the strategy?
+Does everyone in the company know the sales strategy?
 How widespread is the understanding of your company’s why?
 Understanding the why is what drives behavior and creates culture.

-Sales enablement owns the creation of the material, but they can’t always make sure that the material is consumed.
-The key to just-in-time content is to create an opportunity to teach your sales team how to catch their own fish rather than just giving them fish on a platter, ready to eat.
+For example, with a brochure, you want to ask, “How will it help the sales reps get the customer to buy from them?
+Remember, sales enablement is responsible to sales, not for sales.
+A sales team owns the creation of the sales content, but they can’t always make sure that the material is consumed.
+The key to just-in-time content usage is to create an opportunity to teach your team how to catch their own fish rather than just giving them fish on a platter, ready to eat.

 You want to have the ability for people to share, for folks who are shining in the field to become visible, and for others to follow their example.
 What are the best practices that people are using, and how can you increase that behavior?
 Find what isn’t working and change it now.